tilo/deprecate_soft/README.md

 - Works with instance methods in any class or module
 - Works with class or module methods in any class or module
 - System-wide hook configuration (before and after)
-- No monkey-patching or global pollution
+- No monkey-patching or global pollution — unless you explicitly opt in via `GlobalMonkeyPatch`
 - Fully compatible with Rails or plain Ruby apps

 ---